Dushess0/MathGame-_1.0/README.md

 Example: your expression is +5-x+y+z you want to use card +10 to increase your score you want your expression look like this +5-x+10+y+z, so you must click with right mouse button at  X, or with left mouse button at Y.

+If you have any questions or propositions please write me via Telegram (@Dushess0).
+Thank you!